m-vatan/System-Architecture-of-IoT/lab1_instructions.md

 1. Download and install Virtualbox on your laptop: https://www.virtualbox.org/wiki/Downloads
 2. Download the VM from this link:
-3. Add/import the downloaded VM into Virtualbox:
+3. Import the downloaded VM into Virtualbox by selecting the downloaded .ova file
    a.
+The current VM has 4GB of RAM - Feel free to adjust it based on your own laptop configuration
    b.